Gosols/Gosols.github.io/README.md

+## Description

 https://fakefitness-app.herokuapp.com/

 This is a web app for a personal trainer.
 You can add customers, add new trainings as well as edit and delete them.
 Take a look!
+Final task of a frontend course.

 This project was bootstrapped with [Create React App](https://github.com/facebook/create-react-app).

 ## Available Scripts